-SECTION 4: Business Unit Market & Revenue Analysis for User Fee-related Goods & Services (\$000's)
+SECTION 4: Business Unit Market & Revenue Analysis for User Fee-related Goods & Services (\$000's) Maximum potential revenue (MPR) 20,57

 Recreation delivers a wide range of publicly accessible and affordable services and products within a dynamic leisure delivery system that provides many choices for customers.
 Services and fees are positioned to generate public value, in an environment where affordable recreation is seen as a fundamental responsibility of the City of Calgary.
 Service delivery focuses on introductory and entry level opportunities to children, youth and families and revenue targets reflect this focus.